 Specialty Petrochemicals segment

-The specialty petrochemicals segment of the Company produces eight high purity hydrocarbons and other petroleum based products including isopentane, normal pentane, isohexane and hexane.
+The Specialty Petrochemicals segment of the Company produces eight high purity hydrocarbons and other petroleum based products including isopentane, normal pentane, isohexane and hexane.
 These products are used in the production of polyethylene, packaging, polypropylene, expandable polystyrene, poly-iso/urethane foams, crude oil from the Canadian tar sands, and in the catalyst support industry.
-SHR's specialty petrochemicals products are typically transported to customers by rail car, tank truck, iso-container and ship.
+SHR’s specialty petrochemicals products are typically transported to customers by rail car, tank truck, iso-container and ship.

 Product Sales – The Company sells individual (distinct) products to its customers on a stand-alone basis (point-of-sale) without any further integration.
-There is no significant modification of any one or more products sold to fulfill another promised product or service within any of the Company's product sale transactions.
+There is no significant modification of any one or more products sold to fulfill another promised product or service within any of the Company’s product sale transactions.
 The amount of consideration received for product sales is stated within the executed invoice with the customer.
-Payment is typically due and collected 30 to 60 days subsequent to point of sale.
+Payment for prime product sales is typically due and collected 30 to 60 days subsequent to point of sale.

 Processing Fees – The Company’s services consist of processing customer supplied feedstocks into custom products including, if requested, services for forming, packaging, and arranging shipping.
 Pursuant to Tolling Agreements the customer retains title to the feedstocks and processed products.
 The performance obligation in each Tolling Agreement transaction is the processing of customer provided feedstocks into custom products and is satisfied over time.
 The amount of consideration received for product sales is stated within the executed invoice with the customer.
 Payment is typically due and collected within 30 days subsequent to point of sale.